Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ```

 This code creates the graph in figure \@ref(fig:distributionticketsa).
 Histograms are incredibly useful for understanding a data set's structure.
 If you are unfamiliar with them, they demonstrate the count of a specific instance of something (in this case, ticket sales).
-We also included a _rug_ at the bottom of the graph.
+We also included a `rug` at the bottom of the graph.
 This rug demonstrates where the data points actually lie on the graph.
-It may be unnecessary, but I find that it helps me interpret the graph a little moreeasily.
+It may be unnecessary, but I find that it helps me interpret the graph a little more easily.
 This is especially true for density plots.

 The following diagram also layers different seasons on the diagram using colors.
 The colors that you use are important.
-While we aren't going to cover design here, you should have a basic understanding of the "color wheel."
-Google it.
-There are also several R packages that deal with color such as RColorBrewer [@R-RColorBrewer].
+While we aren't going to cover design here, you should have a basic understanding of the "color wheel."^[https://en.wikipedia.org/wiki/Color_wheel] Google it.
+There are also several R packages that deal with color such as `RColorBrewer` [@R-RColorBrewer].
 This package was designed for maps, but demonstrates the point.
 Put some thought into the colors that you use and why you use them.

 <div class="figure" style="text-align: center">